clambro/black-hole-thesis/docs/description.md

 \partial_t m = r^2\frac{A}{N}\Phi\Pi
 $$

 The concept of a *mass* function may be confusing at first since there is no matter in our system, but remember that $E=mc^2$.
-In units where $c=1$, that takes on the much more evokative form of $E=m$.
+In units where $c=1$, that takes on the much more evocative form of $E=m$.
 The mass function $m(r)$ is thus a measure of how much energy is contained in a sphere of radius $r$.
 If our total cavity is size 1, then $m(1)$ is the total energy of the system, which must be conserved.
 We will use this conservation law, along with the fact that we have two different ways of calculating mass (via the radial and temporal derivatives above), to help us prove the validity of our system later on.

 ### The Initial Conditions